samheutmakerdfs/run-book-template/run-book-template.md

 #### Health of dependencies

-_(e.g. Use `/health` HTTP endpoint for internal components that expose it.
-Other systems and external endpoints: typically HTTP 200 but some synthetic checks for some services)_
+_Use `/metrics` HTTP endpoint for internal components that expose it.
+Other systems and external endpoints: typically HTTP 200 but some synthetic checks for some services.
+If a user can log into Active Disclosure, this system is at least working partially._

 #### Health of service

-_(e.g. Provide `/health` HTTP endpoint: 200 --> basic health, 500 --> bad configuration + `/health/deps` for checking dependencies)_
+_Check `/health` HTTP endpoint.
+Also check the `/api/explorer` endpoint on the `users` service and `claims` service.
+200 -> service is up, 4xx or 5xx -> service is experiencing at least partial failure._

 ## Operational tasks